HCL-TECH-SOFTWARE/appscan-standard-pyscan/README.md

 Skip Step 1 if AppScan Standard is installed in the default folder:
 "C:\Program Files (x86)\HCL\AppScan Standard\"

 1) Attach DLLs from AppScan install folder:
 	a) Open “PyScan.sln” with Visual Studio or other IDE of your choice.
 	b) Locate and right-click on PyScan project.
 	c) Click Add > Reference
-	d) In the Browse section, select Browse and add the following 4 DLLs from the AppScan folder: o	AppScanSDK.dll
+	d) In the Browse section, select Browse and add the following 4 DLLs from the AppScan folder:
+		AppScanSDK.dll
-		o	debug.dll
+  		debug.dll
-		o	utilities.dll
+		utilities.dll
-		o	AppScanVersionInfo.dll (this file is located in \Tools\Authentication Tester)
+		AppScanVersionInfo.dll (this file is located in \Tools\Authentication Tester)

 2) Under project properties you can optionally define the build output location.
 By default it is the working folder.